jithinsaireddy/HLX-English-Programming/README.md

 - `english_programming/examples`: example `.nl` and `.hlx` programs
 - `hlx_out/`: generated outputs (ignored by VCS)
 - `ui/english-ui`: experimental React/TypeScript UI

+## Differentiation and Impact

+- Unlike ML code generators (e.g., prompt-to-code), our compiler is deterministic and produces a verifiable binary (NLBC) with a stable VM contract.
+- Unlike natural-language DSLs that target a single environment, HLX produces multi‑target artifacts (MCU Rust/FreeRTOS, edge manifests, WoT TD) from one source of truth.
+- Compared to historical natural-language languages (e.g., domain‑specific or interactive notebooks), this system offers end‑to‑end compilation to binary, real‑time semantics, and cross‑domain safety constructs.

 ## Open Source and Governance